Percy

 Most systems that collect opinions reward speed, performance, or signalling.
 Percy does not.

-The Human Measure is designed to produce durable signal: where people draw lines, what harms they tolerate, and which principles hold under pressure.
+The Human Measure records durable signal: where people draw lines, what harms they tolerate, and which principles hold under pressure.
+There are no correct answers.
+Only commitment.

 What Percy does with your answers